INFORMATION

 For DRA’s practice, effective

-consulting cannot be distinguished from ethical consulting.
+consulting could not be distinguished from ethical

-In a fundamental sense, evaluation consulting is akin
+consulting.
+In a fundamental sense, evaluation

-professional standards.
-It must embody a commitment
+to embody a commitment

 to values that define a working relationship with others: